NeuroTechX/ntx_slack_archive/opportunities.md

  >Hey all, a friends startup is focused on 3D body scanning and looking for their first backend / cloud engineer / architect and also their first iOS engineer.
 Its not brain data, but thought someone here might be interested in body imaging.
 Theyve developed awesome hardware and have the some analysis work done.
 PM me if youre interested and able to architect and build this.

+4/10/2017 6:59 AM

+ **frentrepreneur** :

+ >Hey <!channel> we are hiring a data scientist / neuroscience in France to hack thousands of brain  : <https://omind.me/startup-de-neurosciences-inge-data-scientist-rd-cdi/>